Minoan civilization

 The Minoans developed two writing systems known as Cretan hieroglyphs and Linear A. Because neither script has been fully deciphered, the identity of the Minoan language is unknown.
-Based on what is known, the language is regarded as unlikely to belong to a well-attested language family such as Indo-European or Semitic.
+Based on what is known, the language is regarded as unlikely to belong to a well-attested language family such as Indo-European or Afroasiatic.
 After 1450 BC, a modified version of Linear A known as Linear B was used to write Mycenaean Greek, which had become the language of administration on Crete.
-The Eteocretan language attested in a few post-Bronze Age inscriptions may be a descendant of the Minoan language.
+Linear B was deciphered in 1952.